 When purchasing a dart board, you will often find that it comes with one or two pairs of darts.
 These are generally low quality, cheap darts that are often even made of plastic, and will probably break within a short period of usage.

-Darts with aluminium shafts are great for beginners.
+Darts with aluminum shafts are great for beginners.
 They are fairly sturdy, slightly heavier than plastic ones, and are much more durable in general.
-Eventually you might like to upgrade to tungsten shafts, which are commonly used amongst the competitive scene by pros as they are made using much denser metal.
+Eventually, you might like to upgrade to tungsten shafts, which are commonly used amongst the competitive scene by pros as they are made using much denser metal.